civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 60

-      **(1)** After taking into account the report with respect to the impact assessment of a designated project that is submitted to the Minister under subsection 28(2) or at the end of the assessment **of the effects of a designated project in respect of which the Minister has** approved **a substitution** under section 31, the Minister must
+      **(1)** After taking into account the report with respect to the impact assessment of a designated project that is submitted to the Minister under subsection 28(2) or at the end of the assessment of the effects of a designated project in respect of which the Minister has approved a substitution under section 31, the Minister must

-        determine, **after taking into account the implementation of any mitigation measures that the Minister considers appropriate**, whether the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are **likely to be, to some extent, significant** and, **if so, the** extent to which those effects are significant; **and**
+        determine, after taking into account the implementation of any mitigation measures that the Minister considers appropriate, whether the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are likely to be, to some extent, significant and, if so, the extent to which those effects are significant; and

-        **if the Minister determines that any** of the effects referred to in paragraph (a) are **likely to be, to some extent, significant, determine** whether the **effects so determined are**, in light of the extent to which the **Minister determined them to be** significant and the factors referred to in section 63, **justified** in the public interest.
+        if the Minister determines that any of the effects referred to in paragraph (a) are likely to be, to some extent, significant, determine whether the effects so determined are, in light of the extent to which the Minister determined them to be significant and the factors referred to in section 63, justified in the public interest.

       **(1.1)** After taking into account the report referred to in subsection (1) or at the end of the assessment of the effects of a designated project in respect of which the Minister has approved a substitution under section 31, the Minister may, instead of making the determinations under that subsection, refer to the Governor in Council the matter of making those determinations.

   **(2)** Subsection 60(2) of the French version of the Act is replaced by the following:

-    **(2)** Si le ministre renvoie **les questions** au gouverneur en conseil, il veille à ce qu'un avis à cet effet soit affiché sur le site Internet, motifs à l'appui.
+    **(2)** Si le ministre renvoie les questions au gouverneur en conseil, il veille à ce qu'un avis à cet effet soit affiché sur le site Internet, motifs à l'appui.

 ### Section 290